 While working in Microsoft Excel you will find negative values in some cells.
 You might want to remove those negative numeric values or visualize them converting into zeros.
 This is often needed for a user to make the report more lucrative.
 But sometimes it becomes difficult as an excel formula is implemented on those cells.
 This will not be a problem anymore.
 In this article, I will share with you how to perform if negative then zero with an excel formula.

-3 Simple Methods to Excel Formula to Return Zero If Negative Value is Found
+Excel Formula to Return Zero If Negative Value is Found: 3 Simple Methods

 In the following article, I am sharing with you 3 simple and quick methods to excel formula if negative then zero.

 Suppose we have a dataset of some products Item 1, Item 2 and their Differences.
 As you can see in the difference column there are some negative numeric values.
 Now we are going to make those negative to zero values using formulas and the format cells feature.

 Although in the output column the value is created using formulas, you can apply a different formula over those cells to make it into zero value.
 In this method, we have used the IF function to make negative then zero.
 The IF function in excel runs a condition over a given statement and returns an output based on the condition.

 - First, choose a cell in the workbook.
 Here, I have selected cell (D5).